DimensionDev/Maskbook/docs/caveats.md

 ### Hot Module Reload

 This project supports Hot Module Reload which fasten the development process.
-Every time you find HMR not working please open <https://localhost:8080> and ignore the HTTPs certificate error.

 To disable HMR, set an environment variable `NO_HMR` to _true_.